Carpetbagger: Louisiana

 Henry C. Warmoth was the Republican governor of Louisiana from 1868 to 1874.
 As governor, Warmoth was plagued by accusations of corruption, which continued to be a matter of controversy long after his death.
 He was accused of using his position as governor to trade in state bonds for his personal benefit.
 In addition, the newspaper company which he owned received a contract from the state government.
 Warmoth supported the franchise for freedmen.

 Warmoth struggled to lead the state during the years when the White League, a white Democratic terrorist organization, conducted an open campaign of violence and intimidation against Republicans, including freedmen, with the goals of regaining Democratic power and white supremacy.
 They pushed Republicans from political positions, were responsible for the Coushatta Massacre, disrupted Republican organizing, and preceded elections with such intimidation and violence that black voting was sharply reduced.
 Warmoth stayed in Louisiana after Reconstruction, as white Democrats regained political control of the state.
 He died in 1931 at age 89.

-Algernon Sidney Badger, a Boston, Massachusetts native, held various appointed federal positions in New Orleans only under Republican national administrations during and after Reconstruction.
-He first came to New Orleans with the Union Army in 1863 and never left the area.
-He is interred there at Metairie Cemetery.

 George Luke Smith, a New Hampshire native, served briefly in the U.S. House from Louisiana's 4th congressional district but was unseated in 1874 by the Democrat William M. Levy.
 He then left Shreveport for Hot Springs, Arkansas.